ChainSafe/engineering-handbook/docs/4_the-formal-stuff/Career Development/readme.md

 ### Impact
 1. **Component**: makes an impact on one or more components of the system
 2. **Stream**: makes an impact on the whole Stream, not just on specific parts of it
-3. **Program**: makes an impact not only their Stream but also on other Streams in the Program
+3. **Program (Multiple Streams)**: makes an impact not only their Stream but also on other Streams in the same or other Programs
 4. **Multiple Programs**: makes an impact on more than one Programs
 5. **Company**: makes an impact on most of the Programs